ellemac123/adventofcode/README.md

 # adventofcode
-Advent of Code 2024
+Advent of Code Challenges

-Setting up some time to run through some of the Advent of Code challenges in Python
+Setting up some time to run through some of the Advent of Code challenges in Python for each year I've missed